eduvpn/documentation/CLIENT_COMPAT.md

 The following is a list of Linux distribution support when using NetworkManager's OpenVPN plugin with a default deployment of the VPN server.
-In order to install the NetworkManager OpenVPN plugin, you can install the package `NetworkManager-openvpn-gnome` on Fedora/CentOS/Red Hat Enterprise Linux and the package `network-manager-openvpn-gnome` on Debian/Ubuntu.
+In order to install the NetworkManager OpenVPN plugin, you can install the package `NetworkManager-openvpn-gnome` on Fedora, as well as CentOS/Red Hat Enterprise Linux (from [EPEL](https://fedoraproject.org/wiki/EPEL)) and the package `network-manager-openvpn-gnome` on Debian/Ubuntu.

 See the instructions below on how to get the VPN working manually.